prasannasPitch/Coarse_Alignment_Of_Point_Clouds/README.md

 ![side by side cad-cam-n](https://user-images.githubusercontent.com/37708330/44542327-c583de80-a70c-11e8-9f54-f02a6400a2e0.png)
 Fig. 2 - 2d Image of work piece and 3d point cloud data after keypoint generation.

+Major problem with Harris 3D keypoint generation is that it really gives the key regions of the point cloud but not the exact keypoint.
+So clustering algorithm is applied to find the most important point from the regions (cluster).
+Results showed that K Means clustering algorithm performed better compared with all other clustering methods.

+#### Feature Generation

+As you could see in fig.2 , the 3d sensor measurement is partial and might be skewed with respect to the 3d model.
+Our algorithm should obtain features in such a way that, irrespective of the pose of the workpiece, features should remain constant.
+From the 3D vision sensor we get only the location of each point cloud in space.
+PCL supports feautre descriptors such as FPFH, PFH which could be used but that didnt work well in my case.
+There are two major reasons for this:

+- It is too computationally expensive to perform at real time.
+- Similar features leaded to irrelevant correspondences.

+Major challenge was to develop features which are insensitive to local features and without using heavy feature descriptors.
+Euclidean distance will be the best possible feature that could be exploited from a data which only has point location.